Abklegendary/my_roman_numerals_converter/README.md

 no Installation needed for this program

 ## Usage
-to use this program type ruby my_roman_numerals_converter in the terminal then call the method my_roman_numerals_converter(number), replace number with whatever number you want to
+to use this program type ruby my_roman_numerals_conversion

 ### The Core Team